freelawproject/courtlistener/DEVELOPING.md

  - Python/Django/et al - And their associated bits and pieces.

-### Pulling Everything Together
+### Developer Installation

-We use a docker compose file to make development easier.
+We use a Docker Compose file to make development easier.
 Don't use it for production!
 It's not secure enough, and it uses bad practices for data storage.
 But if you're a dev, it should work nicely.

 Below is the process for getting everything working.
 If you get stuck, note that we run all tests in GitHub Actions and that there is a complete, automated setup script in `tests.yml` that you can consult.

-To set up a development server, do the following:
+To set up a development machine, do the following:

 1. Clone the [courtlistener](https://github.com/freelawproject/courtlistener) and [courtlistener-solr-server](https://github.com/freelawproject/courtlistener-solr-server) repositories so that they are side-by-side in the same folder.